 Federal and State Courts Address Sexual Violence

-RAINN keeps a close eye on court cases that may impact how perpetrators are prosecuted, how victims access support, and how sexual violence can be prevented.
+RAINN keeps an eye on court cases that may impact how perpetrators are prosecuted, how victims access support, and how sexual violence can be prevented.
 Below are summaries of recent federal and state cases that influence RAINN’s public policy work.

 Elonis v.
 United States

 13-983, Anthony Douglas Elonis v.
 United States.
 U.S. Supreme Court.
 Decided June 1, 2015.

 This case marked the first time that the Supreme Court heard a case considering the limits of free speech on social media.
 The question at hand: when is online harassment a threat, and when is it free speech?

 Anthony Elonis was originally convicted for posting threats on Facebook about raping and murdering his estranged wife, as well as threats about harming law enforcement officers and students in a kindergarten class.
 His wife testified that she interpreted the posts as threats, but Elonis claimed that his writing was an artistic coping mechanism for his depression.
 The National Center for Victims of Crime filed a brief in support of the government’s case against Elonis, saying that “victims of stalking are financially, emotionally, and socially burdened by the crime regardless of the subjective intent of the speaker.”
 This case raised the question of where to draw the line on freedom of speech when that speech causes another individual to fear for their own safety.